 Emily recently made her West Bay Opera debut in the roles of Suor Genovieffa and Nella in Puccini’s Il Trittico.
 At the Caramoor International Festival, she sang Roggiero in Rossini’s Tancredi opposite Ewa Podles, and covered Sumi Jo as Elvira in I Puritani.

 In concert, Emily has performed with the San Francisco Choral Society, the Littleton Symphony, and at Weill Recital Hall in New York, among others.
-She is a regular member of the Grant Park Music Festival chorus, and can be heard on their recent recordings “The Pulitzer Project” and “Songs of Smaller Creatures”.
+She recently made her Cantare Chorale debut as the soprano soloist in Verdi’s Requiem.
+She is a regular member of the Grant Park Music Festival chorus, and can be heard on their recordings “The Pulitzer Project” and “Songs of Smaller Creatures”.
 Emily was a Regional Finalist in the Metropolitan Opera National Council Auditions, and has been awarded prizes by the Gerda Lissner Foundation and Washington International Competition.
 She was in the young artist programs at Tanglewood, Central City Opera and Utah Festival Opera, and an Adams Fellow at the Carmel Bach Festival.

 Emily received a Doctor of Musical Arts degree from the University of Colorado in Vocal Performance and Pedagogy, and holds additional degrees from Northwestern University, Manhattan School of Music and Yale University.
 While at the University of Colorado, Emily served as Assistant Conductor/Chorus Master on several productions, including Ned Rorem's "Our Town," which won third prize in the NOA competition.
 She also taught a new class on Opera Role Preparation, and presented her work on developing the class at the 2013 National Opera Association Conference.
 Emily was honored to be chosen as a 2014 NATS Intern, where she worked with Mary Saunders Barton on musical theatre techniques.